flutter/flutter/CONTRIBUTING.md

   "Compare & pull request" button

 Please make sure all your checkins have detailed commit messages explaining the patch.
-If you made multiple commits for a single pull request, either make sure each one has a detailed message explaining that specific commit, or squash your commits into one single checkin with a detailed message before sending the pull request.

 Once you've gotten an LGTM from a project maintainer, submit your changes to the `master` branch using one of the following methods: